alexander-bick/alexander-bick/readme.md

 ## I just left the starting point to build up some skills as a Web Developer to widen my professional setup.

-### I am based in Munich, Germany, where I started my academic career with a B.A. in Political Science with Law as a minor and worked on projects for a small consulting company/think tank in the Politics sector.
+### I am based in Munich where I started my academic career with a B.A. in Political Science with Law as a minor at LMU Munich and worked on projects for a small consulting company/think tank in the Politics sector.
 Beside that I am a freelance translator and enjoy the huge variety of topics that come across me in the following fields:

 ##### - travel :world_map:
 ##### - culinary :wine_glass:
 ##### - films & media :red_envelope:
 ##### - sports :tennis:

 #### It´s probably no coincidence that these topics match my private interests pretty well.
-What I am still waiting for is a project about football - so bring it on please :soccer: :wink:
+What I am still waiting for is a project about football - so please feel free...  :soccer: :wink: